 Sure your network is secure, and need constant access to your LAN devices, e.g. a printer?
 Then whitelist this secure network and VPN connection will be disabled automatically.
 It is far more convenient than manually disabling/enabling VPN connection on each occasion.

 Another benefit you gain by whitelisting trusted networks is avoiding speed loss.
 Let’s be honest, using a VPN does affect connection speed.
 The very fact that the data is encrypted by a VPN service inevitably reduces the speed to some extent.
 Besides that, it also depends on such factors as VPN server workload, the distance from you to the server, and possible throttling of VPN protocols by ISPs.
 To speed up your VPN connection, check out this instruction.

-The speed loss is generally compensated by such undeniable benefits as data privacy and enhanced security.
+Note, that the speed loss is generally compensated by such undeniable benefits as data privacy and enhanced security.
 However, if your network is already secure and private, why damage the speed?
 Just whitelist it and enjoy your online experience to full extent.